izabela2279/score-predictor/README.md

 ## Objective:
 Score Predictor is an app where users can keep track of their score predictions on soccer games.
 A user can create games and add soccer players.
 Once a game has been created the user is able to add players to that game and make a prediction for the home team score and away team score.
-The user has an option to update or delete their score predictions and the game created.
+The user has an option to only update or delete the games and score predictions they created.

 ## View Current Games:
 <a href= https://score-predictor.fly.dev/ >Click here to make a prediction.</a>